MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Receive an invoice**

-You can only test the invoice process in your MultiSafepay live account.
+You can only test invoicing in your MultiSafepay live account.
 To do this, change the order status to **Shipped**.

 ---

 **Note:** You can't test:

 - Receiving successful payment notifications from Klarna
-- Changing transaction statuses from **Uncleared** to **Completed**, except for refunds
+- Changing the transaction status from **Uncleared** to **Completed**, except for refunds
 - Sending redirect API requests

 For more information about integrating Klarna with MultiSafepay, see Payment methods – [Klarna](/payments/methods/billing-suite/klarna).